 Can a family hauler be fun to drive?
 Mazda CX-9 is the answer.
 This stylish seven-seater is not only roomy and practical, but sporty and fast.
 The 3.7L V6 propels the CX-9 from 0 to 60 mph in 7.3 seconds.
 Despite its size, the CX-9 handles like a heavy sports sedan, and offers a smooth and refined ride.
 The CX-9 has a fully independent suspension with 18" or 20" wheels and comes with front- or all-wheel drive.
 This is the family vehicle you can actually enjoy driving.

 Is a used Mazda CX-9 a good choice?
 The gas mileage is not great but that's expected from this type of vehicle.
 Maintenance and repair costs are average for the class.
 Safety ratings are pretty good.
-Consumer Reports rates the CX-9 reliability as "Average", but there are few trouble spots to watch out for, read further.
+Consumer Reports rates the CX-9 reliability as "Average", but there are few trouble spots to watch out for, please read further.

 2014 Mazda CX-9 interior